StanfordSpezi/SpeziTemplateApplication/TemplateApplication/Supporting Files/TemplateApplication.docc/Setup.md

 ## 5. Modify The Application

-> Tip: You can learn more about changing up the code if the application and customizing your Spezi Template Application-based app in the <doc:Modify> article.
+Now that you have successfully built and run the Spezi Template Application on your Mac, you can start customizing the application for your project.
+Continue with the <doc:Modify> article to learn how to make common modifications to the Spezi Template Application.

 ### Firebase Cloud Setup